Last Updated: Apr 20, 2021

 For example, an MD who changes their status to active-retired while renewing on PALS would retain their current licensure status until December 31st.
 On December 31st, the MD’s renewal will process, changing their status to active-retired.
 The MD would then have an active-retired license from December 31st onward.

 Licensees can also change the status of their license at any time by submitting a status change request through their PALS account.
 Licensees will need to log into their PALS account and click on the ‘pencil’ next to their license number to submit a status change.

 Can I return to active practice?

 If you have an active-retired license and would like to return to active practice, beyond providing care to yourself and immediate family members, you will need to reactivate your license.

-To reactivate your license, you must complete a status change application and submit it to your licensure board.
+To reactivate your license, you must complete a status change application and submit it to your licensure board via PALS.
 You will also need to get caught up on your CME requirements for the preceding biennial licensure period and obtain professional liability insurance.
-Note that a license which has been inactive, expired, or actively-retired for four years or longer requires a review by the full Board before reactivation.

-More information on how to reactivate your license can be found here.
+More information on how to reactivate your medical license can be found here.

 I have an active-retired license, can I also apply for a volunteer license?

 To qualify for a volunteer license, a physician must currently hold an active-unrestricted license.
 An active retired licensee who wishes to apply for a volunteer license would need to reactivate their license before applying for a volunteer license.
 Additional information on volunteer licenses can be found here.